johanley/postscript-notes/README.md

 If an object is executable, executing the object depends on its type:
 * for a name: look up the name in a dictionary, fetch the related value, and execute it
 * for an operator: do a built-in action (add numbers, paint characters, etc.)
-* for a string: the PostScript interpreter tokenizes the string, and treats it as code
+* for an executable string: the PostScript interpreter tokenizes the string, and treats it as code
-* for an executable array: if encountered *directly*, then treated as data (and execution is deferred); if *indirectly* (by look-up), then each element is executed in sequence.
+* for an executable array: if encountered *directly*, then it's treated as data (and execution is deferred); if *indirectly* (by look-up), then each element is executed in sequence.
 (This is a special rule just for executable arrays.)

 **A procedure is an array of executable objects.**